moonshine-software/doc/en/security/authentication.md

 php artisan vendor:publish --provider="MoonShine\Socialite\Providers\SocialiteServiceProvider"
 ```

-Then in the `config/moonshine-socialite.php` config, set the available drivers and the image for the button:
+Then in the `config/moonshine-socialite.php` config, set the available drivers and the image for the button.

 ```php
 return [